 Therefore, from the first inequality above it is seen that condition (\ref{ulala}) ensures $\de_{r+1}>0$, which in view of (\ref{gen}) is equivalent to (\ref{elala}).
 Similarly, if $\ep$ satisfies the more stringent condition (\ref{alala}), then not only $\de_{r+1}>0$, but also $\de_r<0$, which in view of (\ref{gek}) implies that~$\ds r=r_{opt}.$ \kd

+It should be noted that from the second inequality in (\ref{low}) one has for $s=m$ that $\de_m\leq\ep\up_m^{-1}-\ga_m.$ This implies in particular that if $\ep<\up_m\ga_m$, then $\de_m<0$, which in view of (\ref{gek}) implies that $m=r_{opt}.$ This fact justifies our focus on the `highly noisy' settings in this paper, in the well-defined sense introduced by theorem \ref{battery}.

-We note that Theorem \ref{battery} provides an insight into an interplay between ill-conditioning of $\H^t\Rn^{-1}\H$ and noise power $\ep.$ Namely, for fixed $\Rx\succ 0$, if $\H^t\Rn^{-1}\H$ has a large condition number defined as the ratio of the largest eigenvalue to the smallest, e.g., if it possesses some vanishingly small trailing eigenvalues, then in such settings it suffices for the noise power $\ep$ to be relatively very small for the reduced-rank approach to be useful, in the sense of relation given by (\ref{ulala})-(\ref{elala}).
+Theorem \ref{battery} gives also an insight into the interplay between the noise power $\ep$ and ill-conditioning of $\H^t\Rn^{-1}\H.$ Namely, for fixed $\Rx\succ 0$, if $\H^t\Rn^{-1}\H$ possesses some vanishingly small trailing eigenvalues $\up_{r+1},\dots,\up_m$ for some $r<m$, then in such settings it suffices for the noise power $\ep$ to be relatively small for the reduced-rank approach to be useful, in the sense of the relation given by (\ref{ulala})-(\ref{elala}).

-It should be also noted that Theorem \ref{battery} can be easily generalized, e.g., by simply swapping the roles of $\A$ and~$\B$ in the Proof of Theorem \ref{battery}, which would give (in virtue of Fact \ref{wenflon} in Section \ref{kru}) pairs of bounds on the eigenvalues of $\K$, alternative to those stated in (\ref{low}).
-Indeed, many different alternatives to the bounds presented in (\ref{low}) can be obtained by applying the more general Theorem 4.3.7 in \cite[pp.184-185]{Horn1985}, of which Fact \ref{wenflon} in Section \ref{kru} is a special case.
-Nevertheless, bounds (\ref{low}) used in the Proof of Theorem~\ref{battery} give in our opinion naturally interpretable conditions (\ref{ulala}) and (\ref{alala}).
+Moreover, theorem \ref{battery} can be generalized by exchanging the roles of $\A$ and~$\B$ in the proof of theorem \ref{battery}, which would give (in virtue of fact \ref{wenflon} in section \ref{kru}) alternative two-sided bounds for the eigenvalues of $\K.$ Indeed, many different two-sided bounds for the eigenvalues of $K$ can be obtained by applying the more general theorem 4.3.7 in \cite[pp.184-185]{Horn1985}, fact \ref{wenflon} in section \ref{kru} being a special case.
+Nevertheless, the two-sided bounds in (\ref{low}), used in the proof of theorem~\ref{battery}, give the naturally interpretable conditions (\ref{ulala}) and (\ref{alala}).

-However, conditions (\ref{alala}) do not guarantee that the optimal rank of the stochastic MV-PURE estimator is the lower the larger the power $\ep$ of additive noise, for the general case of a not necessarily white input vector $\x$.
-This goal is achieved in the following Theorem.
+However, the conditions in (\ref{alala}) do not guarantee that the optimal rank of the stochastic MV-PURE estimator decreases as the noise power $\ep$ increases when the input vector $\x$ is not necessarily white.
+This fact is obtained in the following theorem.